dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 ## Next steps

-Continue your journey with the [Resource groupping and secrets](grouping-resources) tutorial.
+Continue your journey with the [Resource Grouping and Secrets](grouping-resources) tutorial.

 If you want to take full advantage of the `dlt` library, then we strongly suggest that you build your sources out of existing **building blocks:**